Top 30 FAQs

 17. Can I apply for a long-stay Algarve Visa within the Schengen Area in 2026?

 Consulate and AIMA interviews can usually be conducted in English, and interpreters are allowed when necessary.
 There is no formal Portuguese requirement at the temporary residency stage.
-However, A2‑level Portuguese is typically needed later for permanent residency or citizenship, and we can connect you with Algarve‑based language schools and online options.
+However, A2‑level Portuguese is typically required later for permanent residency or citizenship, and we can connect you with Algarve‑based language schools and online options.

 20. Can self‑employed freelancers get an Algarve D8 Digital Nomad Visa in 2026?